 National Digestive Diseases Information Clearinghouse (NDDIC)

-The NDDIC site is a comprehensive resource for digestive disease information.
-It includes easy-to-read publications and a well organized A-Z list of digestive disease topics and titles.
+The NDDIC site is a comprehensive resource for digestive disease information and includes a well organized A-Z list of topics.

 Genetics Home Reference